-Deadlines for a fast appeal at Level 2
+Deadlines for fast appeal at Level 2

-- If your health requires it, ask the Independent Review Organization for a fast appeal. - If the review organization agrees to give you a fast appeal, the review organization must give you an answer to your Level 2 Appeal within 72 hours after it receives your appeal request. - If the Independent Review Organization says yes to part or all of what you requested, we must provide the drug coverage that was approved by the review organization within 24 hours after we receive the decision from the review organization.
+If your health requires it, ask the Independent Review Organization for a fast appeal.

+- Chapter 9.
+What to do if you have a problem or complaint (coverage decisions, appeals, complaints) - If the review organization agrees to give you a fast appeal, the review organization must give you an answer to your Level 2 Appeal within 72 hours after it receives your appeal request. - If the Independent Review Organization says yes to part or all of what you requested, we must provide the drug coverage that was approved by the review organization within 24 hours after we receive the decision from the review organization.

-Deadlines for a standard appeal at Level 2
+Deadlines for standard appeal at Level 2